BattletechModders/StrategicOperations/README.md

 `PlayerControlSpawnAbilities` - list, string.
 List of AbilityDef IDs which will always allow player control spawns regardless of all other factors.

 `PlayerControlSpawnAbilitiesBlacklist` - list, string.
 List of AbilityDef IDs which will never allow player control spawns regardless of all other factors.

+`DisableAISwarmTag` - string, units with unit def tag are unable to swarm regardless of equipment

 ## Spawns